DataTalksClub/data-engineering-zoomcamp/05-batch/README.md

 #### Install in GCP VM, Ubuntu 22.04

-1. same steps apply, I find no need to deviate from anything as outlined in WSL steps above.
+1. TODO same steps apply ... ? have not run in VM to the end of this series, ie with dataproc on gcs.

 ## 5.3 Spark SQL and DataFrames